Sea of Love (film): Plot

 New York City homicide detective Frank Keller is a burned-out alcoholic.
 His wife left him and married one of his colleagues, and he is depressed about reaching his twentieth year on the police force.
 He is assigned to investigate the murder of a man in Manhattan who has been shot while face down in his bed, naked, and listening to an old 45 rpm record of the 1959 hit "Sea of Love".
 Keller has three clues: a lipstick-smeared cigarette, a want ad that the dead man placed in a newspaper, and fingerprints of the perpetrator.

 A second man dies in the same manner in Queens.
 Detective Sherman Touhey from the local precinct suggests that he and Frank collaborate.
 Both victims had placed rhyming ads in the lonely-hearts column of the newspaper, seeking dates.
 The detectives track down Raymond Brown, the only other man with a rhyming ad.
 He is a married man who admits placing the ad but swears that he threw away all the letters and never saw anyone.

-Frank decides to place a rhyming ad in the paper, meet women who respond in a restaurant, and take the prints from their drinking glasses.
+Frank intends to place a rhyming ad in the paper, meet women who respond in a restaurant, and take the prints from their drinking glasses.
 Frank's precinct chief is skeptical but reconsiders when Brown turns up dead in the same manner as the other two murder victims.
 Frank has dinner with several women, while Sherman, posing as a waiter, puts their glasses into evidence bags.
 One woman, divorcée Helen Cruger, shows no interest in Frank and leaves without taking a drink, so Frank is unable to get her fingerprints.
-Frank bumps into her again at a market, but this time, she is more friendly.
+Frank bumps into her again at a supermarket, but this time, she is more friendly.
 Helen manages a chic upscale shoe store, but Frank does not reveal his true occupation.